mickhansen/graphql-sequelize/README.md

 A helper for resolving graphql queries targeted at Sequelize models or associations.
 Please take a look at [the tests](https://github.com/mickhansen/graphql-sequelize/blob/master/test/resolver.test.js) to best get an idea of implementation.

-### Supports
+### Features

+- Automatically converts args to where if arg keys matches model attributes
+- Automatically converts a integer arg named 'limit' to a sequelize limit
 - Only loads the attributes defined in the query (automatically adds primary key and foreign keys)
-- Prefetching nested resolves with includes/joins
+- Prefetching nested resolvers with includes/joins

 ### Examples